 • trouble falling back asleep

-6-month sleep regression
+Six-month sleep regression

-8-month sleep regression
+Eight-month sleep regression

-12-month sleep regression
+Twelve-month sleep regression

-Caregivers keep babies on a regular bedtime routine, to help this regression pass.
+Caregivers keep babies on a regular bedtime routine to help this regression pass.

-18-month sleep regression
+Eighteen-month sleep regression

-It is safe to say toddlers go through many changes around the middle of their second year, and some of those changes contribute to the 18-month sleep regression.
+Toddlers undergo many changes around the middle of their second year, and some of those changes may contribute to the 18-month sleep regression.
+One change might be a change in the toddler’s circadian rhythms — more specifically, the 24-hour sleep-wake cycle.

 Babies begin establishing a sleep-wake cycle during the first 4 months of life.
 However, rapid eye movement (REM) and non-rapid eye movement (NREM) change over a person’s lifetime, including the first 5 years of life.